Need to know how much mulch to buy? Measure your bed’s length and width, decide on depth (around 2 to 3 inches), and calculate your volume.

 Step 2: Determine mulch depth

-In new beds and vegetable gardens: You need 2 to 3 inches of mulch to help retain moisture, improve airflow, and keep pesky weeds out.
+New beds and gardens: Apply 2 to 3 inches of mulch to help retain moisture, improve airflow, and keep pesky weeds out.
 Worth noting is that “weeds that practically need a stick of dynamite to be removed in tight soil can usually be easily plucked in a well mulched bed,” says Norman Winter, horticulturist at Central Mississippi Research & Extension Center.

 Around trees and shrubs: Spread 2 to 4 inches of mulch to help them grow strong and healthy.
 Try to avoid volcano mulching, or piling mulch too high up the trunk or stem.
 It can cause root rot, pest issues, poor airflow, and even trunk damage.
-For trees, leave a 3 to 6-inch gap around the base.
-For shrubs and smaller plants, mulch 3 to 4 inches from the stem.
+For trees, leave a 3- to 6-inch gap around the base, and for shrubs or smaller plants, mulch 3 to 4 inches from the stem.

 Step 3: Plug data into our mulch calculator